Business Law

 Benefits of Circular Resolutions

-Flexibility in Voting Methods: The rules about circular resolutions only mention that the votes should be in writing.
-Circular resolutions can be carried out electronically by email, text message, WhatsApp, or a platform like fynk that lets you vote and sign the documents electronically.
+Flexible Voting Methods: The rules for circular resolutions only require that votes be submitted in writing.
+This flexibility means voting can be done electronically via email, text message, WhatsApp, or a platform like fynk, which allows users to vote and sign documents electronically.

-Quicker Decision-making: Circular resolutions usually have a deadline for the voting process.
-Since the matter is resolved using votes, which are done remotely, there’s little need to negotiate terms in person.
+Quicker Decision-making: Circular resolutions often include a deadline for the voting process.
+Since voting is done remotely, there’s minimal need for in-person negotiations, enabling quicker resolution of matters.

 circular-resolution-in-ltd-companies